agriculture climate meteorological weather

 Event Driven

-NOAA data disseminated through NODD is made available under the Creative Commons 1.0 Universal Public Domain Dedication (CC0-1.0) license, which is well-known and internationally recognized.
-There are no restrictions on the use of the data.
-The data are open to the public and can be used as desired.
+NOAA data disseminated through NODD are open to the public and can be used as desired.

-NOAA has adopted the Creative Commons license to ensure maximum use of our data, to spur and encourage exploration and innovation throughout the industry.
-This license is applicable to each of the NOAA datasets made available by NODD.
+NOAA makes data openly available to ensure maximum use of our data, and to spur and encourage exploration and innovation throughout the industry.
 NOAA requests attribution for the use or dissemination of unaltered NOAA data.
 However, it is not permissible to state or imply endorsement by or affiliation with NOAA.
 If you modify NOAA data, you may not state or imply that it is original, unaltered NOAA data.

 https://wpo.noaa.gov/the-hurricane-analysis-and-forecast-system-hafs/